 For my part, I think I’m just going to listen to Queen (or SHEER MAG, or Japanese hardcore band PAINTBOX) and forget this exists.

-One response to “The Artful Escape Doesn’t Reach Escape Velocity”
+One reply on “The Artful Escape Doesn’t Reach Escape Velocity”

 This game when I saw screenshots and resd the synopses checklist all the shit I wanted, I SHOULD LOVE THIS, and thats what I tbought before I saw and played YIIK: Postmodern RPG. :/ sad to know its hitting similar trademarks of aesthetic cannot save an unbearable protag